lakshay997/tic-tac-toe/README.md

-1. Take pull of the project or download zip file of the project
+1. Install NodeJS and ReactJS
-2. In repository open terminal/cmd
+2. Take pull of the project or download zip file of the project
-3. Install NodeJS and ReactJS
+3. In downloaded repository open terminal/cmd
 4. Run npm install
 5. Run npm start